Splamy/TS3AudioBot/README.md

 1. (Optional, but highly recommended for everything to work properly).
    - Create a privilege key for the ServerAdmin group (or a group which has equivalent rights).
    - Send the bot in a private message `!bot setup <privilege key>`.
 1. Congratz, you're done!
-Enjoy listening to your favourite music, experimenting with the crazy command system or do whatever you whish to do ;).
+Enjoy listening to your favourite music, experimenting with the crazy command system or do whatever you wish to do ;).
 For further reading check out the [CommandSystem](https://github.com/Splamy/TS3AudioBot/wiki/CommandSystem).

 ## Building manually